-7.3 Models of Permission and Content Flows
+8.5 Models of Permission and Content Flows

-IPR management approaches may be categorised into three main models of works and permission flows.
-Flows of permissions related to moral rights are not treated in these models.
-In this abstraction, each of these three models is named after the key characteristic of the way in which the flows are structured: (a) the 'Star-Shaped' model; (b) the
+We categorise IPR management approaches into three main models of content and permission flows, named after the key characteristic of the way in which the flows are structured: (a) the 'Star-Shaped' model; (b) the 'Snow-Flake' model; and (c) the 'Clean Hands' model.
+Note that flows of permissions related to moral rights are not treated in these models.
+For the flow models we distinguish between aggregation (collection) and dissemination (distribution) of content as two separate actions.

-^{4.} See http://www.jisc.ac.uk/contentalliance; accessed March 10, 2012.

-Figure 7.1.
-Inputs in the star-shaped model

-'Snow-Flake' model; and (c) the 'Clean Hands' model.

 Such models are illustrative of the ways IPR management may enable or hinder the flow of content.
-They also constitute a basic typology of the ways different models of IPR management could facilitate different types of value production.
-Finally, each model may be associated with different organisational objectives.
-In that sense, such models could inform the way IPR policy and strategy are formed.
-There is no one-to-one correspondence between models and projects.
-For example, in each project more than one model may appear.
+They also constitute a basic typology of the ways different IPR management models could be assiciated with different types of value production and organisational objectives.